astronomer/docs/learn/airflow-great-expectations.md

 - Initialized a Great Expectations project
 - Created at least one Expectation Suite, `my_suite`

-If you set up a project manually, you will see a `great_expectations` directory which contains several sub-directories, as well as the `great_expectations.yml` data context file.
+If you set up a project manually, you will see a `great_expectations` directory which contains several sub-directories, as well as the `great_expectations.yml` Data Context file.
 If you cloned the demo repository, the `great_expectations` directory can be found under `include/`.

 :::info